 without contacting server for a period of 6 months.

-What is SSL strip attacks and how it works
+What are SSL strip attacks and how does it work?

 Let's say that Harry, the hacker, visits Starbucks coffee shop.
 Here he created a hotspot named "Starrbucks coffee".
 Notice that he has put two "r"s in the name of "Starrbucks coffee".

 Joe walks into the coffee shop, and he sees that there are two hotspots named "Starbucks coffee".
 He did not pay attention to the misspelling.
 Joe connects to the hotspot setup by Harry.